SMTP vs Email Marketing Software: What Is the Difference?

 Decision framework

-Pricing mistakes
+Pricing mistakes to avoid

 Bottom line